barotto/IBMulator/README.md

 Put the original ROM anywhere you like (inside the same directory of ibmulator.ini is a good place).
 Update ibmulator.ini with the file name of the ROM files.
-Under the 'memory' section there are 2 entries: 'FC0000' for the system BIOS ROM (required) and 'F80000' for the regional ROM (optional, only for non US versions).
-Or rename your ROM files with the same name suggested in the ini file.
-Both ROM files must be 256KiB in size.
+Under the 'memory' section there are 2 entries: 'FC0000' for the system BIOS ROM (256KiB) and 'F80000' for the regional ROM (optional, 256KiB, only for non US versions).
+If you have got a single ROM file of 512KiB, keep 'FC0000' empty and specify the correct path for 'F80000' only.

 You also want to select (or create) the correct keyboard mapping.